Understanding the Types

-Square shaft piers work best in tension applications, like wall anchors, soil nails or tie backs.
+Square shaft piers work best in tension applications, like wall anchors, soil nails, or tie backs.
 However, when installed under a building (in compression applications), the square shaft is warped and bent under pressure.
 This is due to the socket and pin coupling, which increases variances from straightness and can increase the potential of buckling.
-Load is transferred through double sheers of the single coupling bolt, making shaft-to-shaft coupling difficult to achieve.
+The load is transferred through double sheers of the single coupling bolt, making shaft-to-shaft coupling difficult to achieve.

 The concrete piles are either pre-cast before driven into the ground or cast-in-place.
 For cast-in-place concrete pillars, a cylindrical shell is driven into the ground then filled with concrete.

 There are considerations to take into account when using concrete piles.
 The force of driving can cause cracks and other problems in the surrounding structures.
 Heavy machinery is required for installation, which can create logistical challenges.
 Thus, cast-in-place concrete pillars need time to harden and dry.

 In certain applications, concrete piles can be appropriate.
 However, the installation and side effects can be detrimental to surrounding structures.
 Due to these potential problems, we only use helical and resistance piers.